 Activity-Based Proteomic Probes and Proprietary Covalent Small Molecule Library

 Our tunable electrophilic biocompatible probes and bespoke screening library are tailored to harness nucleophile diversity and centered on drug-like chemical matter, with efficient representation of high impact ‘reactive warheads’ and proprietary diverse building blocks across size and shape.
 Together with our Disease Reactome Database, our library is our core differentiated asset.
 We curate and enhance our collection informed by experimentation and informatics, with flexible assembly to enable screening optionality.

 We screen proteins in their native biological state, to preserve key functional post-translational modification states and interactome.
 Our flexible and exhaustive screening paradigm allows us to interrogate whole disease proteomes, sub-proteomes, and single proteins of interest, to identify reactive residues, map binding sites, and functional covalent hits, and measure target engagement selectivity in native settings.

 Computational Platform for Rational Design and Optimization of Covalent Inhibitors

-We combine experimental data with physics-based computational methods to assess relative pocket ligandability and protein high order structure to predict optimal covalent adduct structures.
-Leveraging our leading predictive sciences platform with state-of-the-art ‘Make & Test’ capabilities, we optimize molecules with desired reactivity to advance leads for challenging targets across disease areas.
+We combine experimental data with physics-based computational methods within QUAISAR to assess relative pocket ligandability and protein high order structure to predict optimal covalent adduct structures.
+Leveraging our QUAISAR platform with state-of-the-art ‘Design-Predict-Make-Test-Analyze’ capabilities, we optimize molecules with desired reactivity to advance leads for challenging targets across disease areas.